GizzlyFacu/GizzlyVaultTones/Tasks.md

 ## What's next?
 - Saving notes:
     - I think the struct info are not updating at the same time as UI text.
+    - Make that thing that chatgpt told me to do. hhaa lol

 ## First Level: Working on Backend
 1. Finish Library Backend .cpp